openloli/flutter_allroundrefresh/README_EN.md

    ```

    >**In order to achieve a clear effect, it is not difficult to find the whole page code pasted on it**
+   >
-   >1.This page only needs to configure the specific component AFutureWidget under flutter_allroundrefresh
+   >- This page only needs to configure the specific component AFutureWidget under flutter_allroundrefresh
-   >2.The code of the ListView/GridView of the specific page, that is, the Item style is written.
+   >- The code of the ListView/GridView of the specific page, that is, the Item style is written
+   >

    >**Precautions**
+   >
-   >1.The method of obtaining interface API data, that is, the parameter (method) of fRefresh, it should be noted here that whether it is a get/post/put/delete request, the return value of the specific method must be Future<dynamic>, refer to the demo for details.
+   >- The method of obtaining interface API data, that is, the parameter (method) of fRefresh, it should be noted here that whether it is a get/post/put/delete request, the return value of the specific method must be Future<dynamic>, refer to the demo for details.
+   >
-   >2.errorWidget: YourError1Widget(), / / support custom error page, demo / screenshot shows the default pure text, static map, and animation three effects
+   >- errorWidget: YourError1Widget(), / / support custom error page, demo / screenshot shows the default pure text, static map, and animation three effects
+   >
-   >3.progressWidget: YourProgress2Widget (), / / support custom initial circle, demo / screenshot shows the default circle, moving two effects
+   >- progressWidget: YourProgress2Widget (), / / support custom initial circle, demo / screenshot shows the default circle, moving two effects
+   >
-   >4.tokenInvalidCallback: Login invalid callback method, according to the project to decide whether it is needed (the author's project is a pop-up dialog box, click OK to enter the login page)
+   >- tokenInvalidCallback: Login invalid callback method, according to the project to decide whether it is needed (the author's project is a pop-up dialog box, click OK to enter the login page)
+   >
-   >5.The json returned by the interface API is recommended to be formatted using  [json_to_dart](https://javiercbk.github.io/json_to_dart/)
+   >- The json returned by the interface API is recommended to be formatted using  [json_to_dart](https://javiercbk.github.io/json_to_dart/)

-5. ****
+   >
+   >
+   >

+5. The json format description returned by the interface API (if your background has its own code rules, you need to adapt it in the initialization method AFutureWidget.init();)

    ```
    {